tfachada/thesist/template/Chapters/0-Quick-guide.typ

 E = m c^2
 $

+== Flexible captions

+The first function of this thesis package that will be presented here is `flex-caption`.
+Consider the following figure:

+#figure(
+  image("../Images/0-Quick-guide/andromeda.jpg", width: 80%),
+  caption: flex-caption(
+    [This is a very long figure caption that goes into detail about some things. #lorem(20)], [A short version of the caption]
+  )
+)<example_flex_caption>

+Look now at the image index back at the beginning of the thesis, and see the caption @example_flex_caption has in there.
+Instead of it being cluttered with this long caption, it has the short version in there.
+Might be useful!

+== Subfigures

+Subfigures, despite not being native to Typst yet, are implemented in this template via the function `subfigure-grid`.
+This is a slightly modified version of the `grid` function of the #link("https://typst.app/universe/package/subpar")[`subpar`] package for subfigures.
+The modifications allow it to work with the numbering used by figures in this template.

+This is `subfigure-grid` in action:

+#subfigure-grid(
+  figure(
+    image("../Images/0-Quick-guide/andromeda.jpg", width: 90%),
+    caption: [An image on the left.]
+  ), <sub-left-example>,

+  figure(
+    image("../Images/0-Quick-guide/andromeda.jpg", width: 90%),
+    caption: [An image on the right.]
+  ), <sub-right-example>,

+  kind: image,
+  align: top,
+  columns: (1fr, 1fr),
+  caption: [A figure composed of two subfigures],
+  label: <subfigure-grid-example>
+)

+In @subfigure-grid-example, we see a figure which is composed of two other figures, namely @sub-left-example and @sub-right-example.

+*Note:* Contrary to normal figures, subfigure grids don't automatically detect the `kind` that should be used.
+You must change that field yourself if you want to something like this:

+#subfigure-grid(
+  figure(
+    caption: [Code on the left.]
+  )[
+    ```c
+    #include <stdio.h>

+    int main() {
+      printf("Hello world!\n");
+      return 0;
+    }
+    ```
+  ], <sub-left-example-listing>,

+  figure(
+    caption: [Different code on the right.]
+  )[
+    ```java
+    public class HelloWorld {
+      public static void main(String[] args) {
+        System.out.println("Hello, World!");
+      }
+    }
+    ```
+  ], <sub-right-example-listing>,

+  kind: raw,
+  align: top,
+  columns: (1fr, 1fr),
+  caption: [A comparison of two pieces of code],
+  label: <subfigure-grid-example-listing>
+)

+@subfigure-grid-example-listing, composed of Listings @sub-left-example-listing[] and @sub-right-example-listing[], is not being treated as an image figure, thanks to `kind: raw`.

 == Using the Glossary

 This template's Glossary feature is implemented by default with the #link("https://typst.app/universe/package/glossarium")[`glossarium`] package.
-To reference glossary entries, you use the `#gls()` and `#glspl()` commands, depending on whether you want to write the singular or the plural form.
+With it, you use `#gls()` for singular forms and `#glspl()` for plural forms.
 Some example references are #gls("mu_0"), #glspl("potato"), #glspl("dm") and #gls("ist").
 The latter two become just #glspl("dm") and #gls("ist") after their first usage.
+Be aware that glossary terms typically don't show up in the glossary until you reference them!

-Glossary entries are set up in the `Glossary.typ` file, which guides you on how to manage entries.
+Glossary entries and titles are set up in the `Glossary.typ` file.

 == Using the Bibliography

-Simply reference the bibliography items in the same way you would do for figures.
-Like this: @Madje_Typst Paste LaTeX-style references in `refs.bib`, or switch to a `.yaml` file based on Typst's native format if you want.
+You can reference bibliography items like this @Madje_Typst, this #ref(<Madje_Typst>), or this #cite(<Madje_Typst>).
+Paste LaTeX-style (BibLaTeX) references in the included `refs.bib`, or switch to a `.yml` file with Typst's own format (Hayagriva) if you want.

 == Afterword

 You can keep this file in the project while removing it from `main.typ` if you want to keep it as a reference.

-Keep in mind that this template may receive new features in the future; this will be influenced, in part, by the evolution of both the package ecosystem and Typst itself.
-You can always check for updates and update the package in your document.
-Instructions will be given on the template's changelog if you need to take any extra steps besides just changing the version in your import statements.
+Keep in mind that this template may receive new features in the future.
+This will be influenced, in part, by the evolution of both the package ecosystem and Typst itself.
+Just like with your other imported packages, you can update the `thesist` version number in your `.typ` files.
+Instructions will be given on this template's changelog if you need to take any extra steps after that.

 *Feel free to contribute to this package's repository if you so wish.*